Kappa Fornacis

 Kappa Fornacis (κ For) is a star system that lies approximately 72 light-years away.
-The system consists of a somewhat evolved primary orbited by a massive, 'dark' secondary that is actually itself a close red dwarf binary, making a hierarchal triple system.
+The system consists of a somewhat evolved primary orbited by a pair of red dwarfs, making a hierarchal triple system.

 Multiplicity

 Kappa Fornacis was found to be 0.23 arcseconds north of an X-ray and Radio source in 1995, a distance so close that it is most likely associated with the star.
 While this would indicate that the star is active and therefore young, private communication indicated that Kappa Fornacis was a spectroscopic binary, leaving the possibility that a companion star was the source of the excess emission.